moderndatacompany/dataos.info/docs/index.md

 ### **Learning Assets**

-Explore the tutorials and guides essential for building data products using DataOS.
+The following sections in the documentation help you understand various aspects of DataOS, which are essential for building data products using DataOS.

 <div class= "grid cards" markdown>